-The guidelines system is carried out as follows.
-To begin with, the central committee for minimum wage (cyuo-saitei-tingin-shingikai, Tokyo) announces the possible rise width of minimum wage.
-This functions as a kind of aim of prefectural minimum wage, and is named as "meyasu" (referenced standard).
+The guideline system is carried out as follows.
+To begin with, the central committee for minimum wage (Cyuo-saitei-chingin-shingikai, Tokyo) advocates the possible rise width of minimum wage.
+This functions as a kind of aim of prefectural minimum wage, and then it is called as "meyasu" (referenced standard).
 This standard is set for each ranking (A, B, C, and D in 2012).
-Although "meyasu shows the standard as reference of the deliberation of the council for local minimum wage" (MHLW (2012a, 2012c)), the prefectural committee (Chihou-saitei-tingin-shingikai) is not banned to determine the different minimum wage from the meyasu6.
+Because "meyasu shows the standard as reference of the deliberation of the council for local minimum wages" (MHLW (2012a, 2012c)), the prefectural committee (Chihou-saitei-chingin-shingikai) is not banned to determine the different minimum wage from the meyasu.
+In this sense, the guideline is the system that symbolizes the fact the government is interven-